had0j/io_qp2_rule_eng/readme.md

 ### Windup Attack

-If a single attack with 8 or more lines is received, this attack will be split into multiple parts and have a warning hint before being received, to prevent easily topping out after targeting multiplier is increased due to various reasons
+If a single attack with 8 or more lines is received, this attack will be processed and split into multiple parts, and have a warning hint before being received to prevent easily topping out after targeting multiplier is increased due to various reasons

-Splitting rule: ~~Split the attack into several groups of 4 and the remainder portion, at maximum 4 groups (all extra attack are put in the last segment), for example 14 attack will be split into 4+4+4+2~~
-((Temporary paraphrasing, will update to format of io_qp2_rule soon)): After 4000m, every 500m adds one to the maximum amount of garbage from a windup (e.g., at 5100m the maximum becomes 19 or 38).
+Splitting rule: ~~Split the attack into several groups of 4 and the remainder portion, at maximum 4 groups (all extra attack are put in the last segment), for example 14 attack will be split into 4+4+4+2~~ ((Paraphrased, not in the format of io_qp2_rule)) After 4000m, every 500m adds one to the maximum amount of garbage from a windup (e.g., at 5100m the maximum becomes 19 or 38).
 The maximum number is then split evenly into four segments of target amounts, with the last segments containing the remainder when not perfectly divisible (e.g., maximum of 19 splits into targets of [4, 5, 5, 5]).
 The actual amount of garbage then attempts to fill these target amounts until running out or reaching the maximum, so for example, receiving 15 with a maximum of 19 causes it to split into [4, 5, 5, 1]

+((io_qp2_rule format)):
+Specific splitting method:
+- Set `imagined attack` = 16
+- Starting from 4000m, for every multiple of 500m, add 1 to `imagined attack`
+- If [(r)VL] is enabled, multiply `imagined attack` by 2
+- Try to split `imagined attack` into four portions with larger numbers at the back, e.g. split 18 into [4, 4, 5, 5]
+- Fill `actual attack` based on the portions of `imaginary attack`, stopping when the last portion overflows or there's not enough to fill the rest anymore.
+The result becomes the final multi-segment amounts received
+    - Example 1: filling 11 into [4, 4, 5, 5] outputs [4, 4, 3]
+    - Example 2: filling 21 into [4, 4, 5, 5] outputs [4, 4, 5, 5]

 Warning method: When receiving this type of attack start playing warning animations and sound effects
 The amount of sound effects corresponds to the amount of groups the current round's attack split into (for example 3 sounds corresponds to 4+4+n)
 1 second later the attacks start entering the garbage queue, each split is separated by 0.5s

+> In the source code, there is a windup_until timer that gets set to `2+0.5*segments` seconds after receiving multi-segment attacks, so after the last segment is finished there is still a second in the `receiving windup` timeframe

 If [VL] is activated, values above related to attack are all multiplied (seems like so, individual circumstances will ±1) ((translation note: I have no idea what the text inside the parentheses mean, sorry if it's unclear.))